SMS CX Shouldn't Be NoReply

 The first is the channel itself.

 SMS has properties that no other channel combines.
 It’s synchronous when you need it fast, asynchronous when you need time.
 It handles photos and video natively.
 It has the best push notification and doesn’t require an install.
-And the support channel announces itself: the thread appears when the purchase is made.
+The support channel announces itself: the thread appears when the purchase is made.

+Most people assume “intervention = friction” because they imagine a pop-up blocking the return flow.
+That would be friction.
 But texting someone after delivery to ask how things fit?
-That’s not friction.
 That’s a store associate walking over to help.

 Here’s what that looks like in a good store.
 A customer comes in with a return.
 The associate doesn’t stay behind the desk.
 She comes around to the customer’s side and says: “Let’s find something you’re going to love.”